-Holt Advantage (HA) LCC PSYC 200 - INTRODUCTION TO PSYCHOLOGY 03645 12 1 SEM 1 credit
+Holt Advantage (HA) LCC PSYC 200 - INTRODUCTION TO PSYCHOLOGY 03645 12 1 SEM

-Student will earn 4 College Credit Hours and/or 1 Highs School Credit
+Student will earn 4 College Credit Hours

+LCC PSYC 200 is a highly transferrable course that is part of the Master Transfer Agreement (MTA) at Lansing Community College.
 Description: The basic orientation to the field of psychology, designed as a general survey and as preparation for advance courses in the field.
 Topics include methods, nervous systems, intelligence, development, learning, memory, personality, abnormality, therapy, and social behavior.